Finding the Main Point

 He doesn’t give us an answer directly, but it’s pretty clear that he thinks living in community is a better option than segregated coexistence.
 First, he puts living in community last, which is a signal that he thinks it’s more important.
 Second, he talks about things like “domestic stability” in ways that imply that we’ll be more stable if we were integrated rather than segregated.

 Even though I was pretty sure I had found his main point, I checked the beginning, too, just to be thorough.
-The beginning focuses on the idea of the quality of diversity in America and how that concept is central to the debates about race relations happening at the time.
+The beginning focuses on the idea of the quality of diversity in America and how that concept is central to the debates about race relations happening at the time he wrote this article.
 In other words, he thinks we need to deal with this choice if we want our circumstances to get better.

 So, when I put the beginning together with the ending, I see him focused on this central point: that Americans need to think actively about the real-world effects of choosing segregation (our current situation) over integration, which has a much better chance of providing stability in our society.
 He also suggests that we’ll be better people for choosing living in community.